 I don’t think I would be tempted to say that this week’s episode of Flash Forward was the best episode yet, but it is the one I have the most to say about.
-This is a no holds barred, spoiler filled snapshotpost, so make sure you’re up to date before continuing on, you have been warned…
+This is a no holds barred, spoiler filled post, so make sure you’re up to date before continuing on, you have been warned…

 The episode opens with a music driven montage that focuses on the after effects of Al Gough’s suicide at the end of last week’s episode.
 I find it difficult to believe that Al is the only person to have had a Flash Forward and not lived to see it come true, but I guess, for storytelling purposes it was a convenient coincidence.